-Admission to graduate standing is a prerequisite for enrollment in graduate courses.
+Admission to graduate studies is a prerequisite for enrollment in graduate courses.
 Courses numbered 5000 and above are graduate level courses.
 Education courses numbered 5000-5999 are for certification only.
 Education courses numbered 6000 to 7999 may be used in fifth and sixth year programs and for certification.
 Courses numbered 8000 and above are open only to fully admitted sixth year students.
+Students lacking the necessary preparation in business must take the appropriate 5000 level courses prior to beginning the Master's program in Business Administration.
+These courses may not be used to satisfy degree requirements for these programs.